 Get your power of attorney checked so you can use it with us

-Before you can manage Prudential policies or investments on behalf of someone else, we will need to check the power of attorney you hold.
+Before you can manage Prudential policies or investments on behalf of someone else, we'll need to check the power of attorney you hold.
 We’ll also need to check your details and the details of the customer.

 This is an important part of protecting our customers.